How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 web barcode decoding: grayscale vs color

-As you can see, the time cost of getting image data from WebGL (grayscale image) is approximately 5x slower than that from canvas (color image) on my PC, for GPU data transfer takes time.
+As you can see, the time cost of retrieving image data from WebGL (grayscale image) is approximately 5x slower than that from a canvas (color image) on my PC, as GPU data transfer takes time.
 However, the total CPU time cost of using WebGL for barcode decoding is less.

 Source Code